 Ironically, the roots of that position—and the Church of England itself—lie in the inability of Henry VIII to annul his marriage with the blessing of the Catholic Church.
 In the 1530s, Henry decided he wanted an annulment after Catherine of Aragon failed to give birth to a male heir.
 When the pope repeatedly refused to grant his request, Henry first limited the Church’s influence in England, then formally severed ties to Catholicism in 1534.

 This break from the Roman Catholic Church meant that the British monarch, not the pope, was the official head of the church in Britain.
-Henry and the monarchs that followed took on the role of “defender of the faith.”
 Since then, monarchs have pledged to uphold the religious tenets of the Church of England at their coronations.
 Within the royal family, it became nearly impossible to divorce or marry someone whose previous marriage had ended.

 Like most other Christian religions of the time, the Church of England mirrored societal stigmas against divorce.
 England’s monarchs reflected the laws of their church, even as divorce laws became more liberal.
 At first, though it was possible to legally divorce, Parliament had to grant the dissolution of the marriage.
 As a result, writes legal analyst Henry Kha, only 131 divorces were legally granted in England during the entire 18th century.